 - Local Office Preferences.
 Occasionally local office experts determine the translations for certain terms.
 These choices can often be un-orthodox to established translators but it’s vital that this input is known and implemented in translated content.

 A good termbase will have all of the detail required for the term.
 Not only is the source and target language term listed, but also the provenance of the term — where it occurs and what it means in the source language (usually English), the source of the translated term (industry glossary, government dictionary, pioneering company term, company specific term, local preference, etc…) and finally a comment qualifying the choice.

-Any changes to the termbase need to be made only with the consultation of the vested parties in the content organisation which includes developers (on occasion), product management, localisation and the local office.
+Any changes to the termbase need to be made only with the consultation of the vested parties in the content organization which includes developers (on occasion), product management, localization and the local office.

-Whether we work with you or not we’re always happy to advise on terminology or any other localisation issue that you need a fresh perspective on.
+Whether we work with you or not we’re always happy to advise on terminology or any other localization issue that you need a fresh perspective on.
 Call or email us with no obligation.